RobertoPrevato/jekyll-now/_posts/2018-01-13-Upgrading-Azure-Storage-Python-SDK-to-support-asyncio.md

 The original repository contains unit and integration tests, but since the objective is to investigate the source code, it is easier to simply add new tests.
 By the way, this is made easier by the fact that tests in the original repository are contained in a dedicated folder at the root of the repository.

-Adding a new `tests` folder and a new `test_whatever_name.py` file in it with code like the following, enables debugging of Python SDK source code.
+Adding a new `tests` folder and a new `test_whatever_name.py` in it, with code below, enables debugging of Python SDK source code.

 ```python
 import unittest